Are Soft-Sided or Hard-Sided Pet Carriers Better for Car Travel?

 • Secure It Properly: No matter what carrier you choose, the most critical step is securing it in your vehicle.
 A loose carrier, soft or hard, is dangerous.

-• My first trip was a mess because I just tossed the soft carrier on the passenger seat.
+Tossing a soft carrier loose on the passenger seat is a mess waiting to happen.
 Never again.
 Facebook posts emphasize seatbelt use.

 • Observe Your Pet: Pay attention to your cat's behavior.
 If they're a nervous wreck in any carrier, you might need to work on desensitization training.
 But for immediate travel, a carrier that feels secure and stable will likely reduce their stress more than one that bounces around. thecatsite.com discusses cat comfort.